Exploring the Online Micro-targeting Practices of Small, Medium, and Large Businesses: The role of web tracking in micro-targeting on Facebook

 \subsection{Mentions of web tracking in Facebook's policies and help pages}

 To better understand the role of web tracking in micro-targeting on Facebook we first turned to the policies and help-pages provided by Facebook:

-For \emph{attribute-based advertiser-driven micro-targeting}, Facebook states in their ``Detailed Ad Targeting'' help page that the demographics, interests and behaviors made available to advertisers to select their audiences are based on activity \emph{inside} Facebook such as their comments and the interactions with different contents, and do not mention any outside signals coming from web tracking~\cite{facebook_business_about_detailed_targeting}: \begin{displayquote}

-{\em ``Ads they click; Pages they engage with; Activities people engage in on Facebook related to things like their device usage, and travel preferences; Demographics like age, gender and location; The mobile device they use and the speed of their network connection.''} \end{displayquote} Hence, attribute-based advertiser-driven micro-targeting \emph{a priori}, does not rely on web tracking.
+For \emph{attribute-based advertiser-driven micro-targeting}, Facebook states in their ``Detailed Ad Targeting'' help page that the demographics, interests and behaviors made available to advertisers to select their audiences are based on activity \emph{inside} Facebook such as their comments and the interactions with different contents, and do not mention any outside signals coming from web tracking~\cite{facebook_business_about_detailed_targeting}: \begin{displayquote} {\em ``Ads they click; Pages they engage with; Activities people engage in across Meta technologies related to things like their device usage, and travel preferences; Demographics like age, gender and location; The mobile device they use and the speed of their network connection.''} \end{displayquote}